opengauss-mirror/docs/content/en/docs/BriefTutorial/permissions.md

         REVOKE ALL { PRIVILEGES | PRIVILEGE } FROM role_name;
         ```

-    -   Revoking permissions from a role
+    -   Revoke the permissions of a role.

         ```
         REVOKE [ ADMIN OPTION FOR ]